-Deputy Head, Emerging Security Challenges Programme; Strategic Foresight Cluster Leader; and Director, New Issues in Security Course
+Deputy Head, Emerging Security Challenges Programme; Strategic Anticipation Cluster Leader; and Director, New Issues in Security Course

 Emily has been with the GCSP since 2003, in functions related to partnership development and governance issues, training and academic affairs, and courses and projects on peacebuilding and new issues in security.